pseale/hot-takes-blog/content/posts/wsl-by-example.md

   > mount
   C:\ on /mnt/c type drvfs (rw,noatime,uid=1000,gid=1000,case=off)
   D:\ on /mnt/d type drvfs (rw,noatime,uid=1000,gid=1000,case=off)
-  # ...
-  # boring parts redacted
+  # ... boring parts redacted ...
-  # ...
   ```
 - So, to reference Windows files and paths, do something like e.g. `ls -al /mnt/c/Users/p/Desktop`.
-Two parts here. `/mnt/c` gets you to the C:, and `C:\Users\p\Desktop` is the path within the C: drive.
+The full path is formed as such: `/mnt/c` gets you to the C:, and `\Users\p\Desktop` is the path within the C: drive.
-- Windows paths from WSL are case-sensitive.
+- Windows paths referenced from WSL are case-sensitive.

 ## wsl.exe usage